YOU MAY NOW SUBMIT YOUR VA ENROLLMENT CERTIFICATION FORM ONLINE FROM YOUR COMPUTER OR MOBILE DEVICE.

 Students approved for the Alabama G.I.
 Dependent Scholarship after July 31, 2017 must complete all of the following steps to determine eligibility for VA benefits:

-Must be a current resident of the state of Alabama at the time of application; and Must complete a Free Application for Federal Student Aid (FAFSA) for each year that they are covered under the Alabama G.I.
-Dependent Scholarship Program; and Must comply with Standards of Satisfactory Academic Progress (SAP) as defined by their education institution; and must complete a Family Educational Rights and Privacy Act (FERPA) release form for each educational institution that they attend to authorize the release of personally identifiable information required to determine continued eligibility and as required for necessary reporting.
+Must be a current resident of the state of Alabama at the time of application; and must complete a Free Application for Federal Student Aid (FAFSA) for each year that they are covered under the Alabama G.I.
+Dependent Scholarship Program; and, must comply with Standards of Satisfactory Academic Progress (SAP) as defined by their educational institution; and, must complete a Family Educational Rights and Privacy Act (FERPA) release form for each educational institution that they attend to authorize the release of personally-identifiable information required to determine continued eligibility and as required for necessary reporting.

 Pell grant and other scholarships must be applied to tuition, fees, and books first.
 The Alabama G.I.
 Dependent Scholarship will be applied after Pell grant and other scholarships for any applicable remaining charges.